Trustworthy-Information-Access/LLM-Knowledge-Boundary-Perception-via-Internal-States/readme.md

+This is the official code for the paper *Towards Fully Exploiting LLM Internal States to Enhance Knowledge Boundary Perception*.
+The repository is currently in progress.

 ## Intro

 This repo is used for decoder-only LMs' inference and the code is based on transformers. **We fully utilized the Transformers library without using any inference frameworks.** The repository is continuously updated.